Feria De Mataderos: Buenos Aires Most Vibrant Fair In Photos

 The Feria de Mataderos, or Mataderos Fair, is a traditional Argentine market located in the Mataderos neighborhood of Buenos Aires.
 As you can see from the photos of the Feria de Mataderos, this fair is a vibrant celebration of rural Argentine culture.
 It is known for its folk music, dance performances, artisanal crafts, traditional foods, and gaucho (Argentine cowboys) demonstrations, such as horseback riding competitions and the ring race (carrera de sortijas).

 This page may contain affiliate links, which means if you click through and make a purchase, I may receive a small commission at no extra cost to you.
 I will never recommend products and services I don’t trust or haven’t used.
-Buying through these links will cost you nothing, but will help me maintain the website.
 For more information, please read my disclosure.
-Thank you!

 After exploring Buenos Aires’ top attractions and some off-the-beaten-path, grab a drink at one of the notable bars and cafes and, if it is a Sunday, head to the Mataderos Market.